Laukaan kirkonkylä: Geography and nature

 The harbor of Laukaa on the Saraavesi.

 Situated in the center of the municipality, Laukaan kirkonkylä is located between two lakes, Saraavesi and Vuojärvi.
 There are also two smaller bodies of water further south, Lahnajärvi and Petäälampi.

-Laukaan kirkonkylä is located by a terminal moraine formation (Sisä-Suomen reunamuodostuma), which is visible as a ridge beginning from the southwest around the hills Aikalanmäki and Kataanmäki, extending to the northeast towards the Kylmäniemi cape.
+Laukaan kirkonkylä is located by a terminal moraine (Sisä-Suomen reunamuodostuma), which is visible as a ridge beginning from the southwest around the hills Aikalanmäki and Kataanmäki, extending to the northeast towards the Kylmäniemi cape.
 There are also small wetlands, such as Akkasuo, which consists of open bog and forested swamp.

+The Saraakallio cliff, featuring rock paintings, is also nearby, on the eastern shore of Saraavesi.
+During winter, a skiing route connects the cliff to the harbor in Laukaan kirkonkylä.

 History

 Prehistory

 Various prehistoric findings have been made in the village, ranging from the Stone Age to the Iron Age.
 An example is the Hevosenpää site, a well-preserved early Metal Age settlement in the northern part of the village, on a former island of the Saraavesi now surrounded by wetland.
-The Saraakallio rock paintings are also nearby, on the eastern shore of the Saraavesi.

 Tavastians had hunted in the area since at least the 14th century, using waterways to access lands as far as modern Savonia.